20 Best Holiday Activities in Toronto for Christmas 2026

 Address: 55 Mill St, Toronto, ON

 The Distillery Winter Village is, without a doubt, one of the most magical Christmas experiences in Toronto.
-Formerly known as the Toronto Christmas Market, this beloved event transforms the historic Distillery District into a holiday scene straight out of a movie.
+Formerly known as the Toronto Christmas Market, this popular event transforms the historic Distillery District into a holiday scene straight out of a movie.

 Set in a preserved Victorian-era whisky distillery, this pedestrian-only neighbourhood is home to 85+ charming boutiques, cozy cafés, and artisanal restaurants.

-✨ Insider Tip: This is one of the busiest Christmas attractions in Toronto.
-To avoid the shoulder-to-shoulder crowds, go on a weekday (no ticket needed) or visit early in the season for a quieter, more magical vibe.
+Whether it’s your first time visiting or an annual tradition, the Distillery Winter Village is a must-see but this is also one of the busiest and most popular Christmas attractions in Toronto.
+To avoid the large crowds, go on a weekday (no ticket needed) or visit early in the season for a quieter, more pleasant experience.

 2. WinterFest at Canada’s Wonderland